opengeospatial/omsf-profile/README.md

-# OGC Observations and Measurements - Simple Feature Encodings (OMSF)
+# OGC Observations and Measurements - Simple Feature model & encodings (OMSF)

 ---

-**NOTE**: These encodings are work-in-progress, and at this point, has not been endorsed by the OGC or any other standards organization.
+**NOTE**: This document and the defined encodings are work-in-progress, and at this point, have not been endorsed by the OGC or any other standards organization.
 They may (and probably will) change in a backwards incompatible way during the drafting process.

 There is an on-going discussion in leveraging the OMSF encodings in the INSPIRE alternative encodings action ([MIWP 2017.2](https://ies-svn.jrc.ec.europa.eu/projects/2017-2/wiki)) for a simplified encoding of the INSPIRE O&M datasets.